 Skin at least equally as white.

 Mikoto has white hair, which is made obvious by the fact that it is nearly the same color as the white Moon – just a bit more color in it.
 Kouya comments that her skin is as white as her hair.
-Lest there was any doubt about what Red Shift was telling us, the next line makes it quite clear for astute readers:
+Lest there was any doubt about what Red Shift was telling us, the next line makes it quite clear for careful readers:

 Crimson eyes glinting with cold light borrowed from the [M]oon.

-Given how common unnatural hair colors are in anime, visual novels, manga, and other similar media, it would have been possible to write off Mikoto’s hair, and even her very white skin, as just being the product of artistic choice – especially for a game with a fondness for depicting night lights.
+Given how common unnatural hair colors are in anime, visual novels, manga, and other similar media, it would have been possible to write off Mikoto’s hair, and even her very white skin, as just being the product of artistic choice – especially for a game with a fondness for depicting moonlight.
 However, in light of her hair color and skin, Mikoto’s red eyes take on a different meaning – and the artist’s attention to detail in making her eyes red cannot be overlooked.

 Eyes appearing red is generally associated with albinism.
 For example, see the following passage from the Mayo Clinic: